xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - [Oracle SQL](https://docs.oracle.com/database/121/JJDBC/urls.htm#JJDBC28268).
     - [PostgreSQL](https://jdbc.postgresql.org/documentation/head/connect.html).

-## Connect to Built-in database libraries

-Katalon Studio provides you with the following built-in libraries list that allows the built-in database connection support.
+You can set up a connection to one of those 4 database types with its executable jar file already embedded.
+Refer to the following table for an availability check:

 <p>&nbsp;</p>
 <table>